Getting Ready for Camp

 Talking to Your Camper Before Camp

 For kids, camp is usually amazing, but it doesn’t always feel that way instantly.
-Homesickness is healthy and normal to some degree, and our counselors are trained to talk with kids openly and honestly to help them work through their feelings.
+Homesickness is healthy and normal to some degree, and our counselors talk with kids openly and honestly to help them work through their feelings.
 Most campers need a few days to adjust to life at camp and being away from home.
 During this time, signs of homesickness are natural, since many campers miss their home surroundings.
 Our counselors are trained to provide a strong support system to assist campers in coping with their concerns.
 Overcoming this adversity is a great thing, and it helps campers gain independence and learn how to overcome challenges.

 Please do not be alarmed if a staff member contacts you during camp.
 We are committed to transparency and honesty with our families, so at times we may reach out to give you a heads up or solicit your input so we can create the very best camp experience for your camper.